-Drawing Animals for Films, TV, and Games
+Drawing Animals for Films, TV, and Games DGMD337 - 2 credits

 Animal drawing exercises are practiced with the entertainment industry in mind.
 Students take many field trips to the zoo and other animal habitats.

 Type and Design Fundamentals DGMD340 - 2 credits